 Continuation Fees.
 Students in the ThM program must register each Fall, Winter, and Spring Quarter.
 Registration for Summer Quarter is not required (unless necessary due to loan deferment or visa requirements).
-Students who do not register for course work or language study are required to pay a continuation fee as well as any applicable seminary registration fees.
 Students who do not register for two successive quarters (not including summer quarter) may be dropped from the program.
 In order to reenter the program, the student must petition the CATS Committee, which will determine if and how re-entrance is possible.